clin1234/md5cpp/README.md

   Win32API generally works with.)

-  Note that because this macro affects also the types in `md4c.h`, you have to define the macro both when building MD4C as well as when including `md4c.h`.
+  Note that because this macro affects also the types in `md4c.h`, you have to define the macro both when building MD4C and when including `md4c.h`.

   Also note this is only supported in the parser (`md4c.{h,cpp}`).
-The HTML renderer does not support this and you will have to write your own custom renderer to use this feature.
+The HTML renderer does not support this, and you will have to write your own custom renderer to use this feature.

 * If preprocessor macro `MD4C_USE_ASCII` is defined, MD4C assumes nothing but